<

 Week 5 result: Lost 23-17 to the Minnesota Vikings

-For Jets fans, the best-case scenario of the dream they held in the spring of 2023 is gone.
-The idea that adding Rodgers to a dominant defense would immediately elevate New York into the ranks of football's elite teams, a dream deferred for a year by the veteran quarterback's torn Achilles last season, is not happening.
+For Jets fans, the best-case scenario of the dream they had in the spring of 2023 is gone.
+The idea that adding Rodgers to a dominant defense would immediately elevate New York into the ranks of football's elite teams, a dream deferred for a year by the veteran quarterback's torn Achilles last season, is not being realized.
 At 2-3, the Jets have the same record after five games that they had in 2023 with Zach Wilson under center.
 They were 3-2 with Wilson and Joe Flacco through five games in 2022.
-The relief and certainty that Rodgers was supposed to provide has not appeared.
+The relief and certainty that Rodgers was supposed to provide have not appeared.
 They're just frustrating in different ways.

 The Jets' offense has been built to Rodgers' specifications.
 Before the team officially traded for him, it hired Nathaniel Hackett, Rodgers' former coach from Green Bay, to serve as offensive coordinator.
 A year ago, it signed Randall Cobb and Allen Lazard to take over as supplementary wide receivers behind Garrett Wilson and added fellow former Packers quarterback Tim Boyle to be the No. 3.